 In particular, it should be noted that:

 - The increase in production of electro-activated solutions requires an increase of current, the cell power current intensity, with a consequent increase of heat produced.
-Thanks to the integrated double electrodes cooling system (the world’s first and only for this cell class) and the geometry of the components, an efficient and optimal heat recovery is guaranteed, with increased performance in terms of flow per single cell in absolute safety and reliability;
+Thanks to the integrated double electrodes cooling system (the world’s first and only for this cell class) and the geometry of the components, efficient and optimal heat recovery is guaranteed, with increased performance in terms of flow per single cell in absolute safety and reliability;

 - The ECA production takes place with lower amounts of salt in the saturated aqueous solution and, therefore with less electrolyte, resulting in lower energy consumption and Chlorides residual;

 - The residual Chlorides concentrations in ECA produced are negligible, with a reduction in environmental hazards due to the lack of xenobiont formation;

 Our patented REACTRINA® technology mirrors the human immune system and generates HClO under specific electrochemical conditions using a combination of water, salt, and electricity to fight viruses, bacteria, and other harmful microorganisms.

 REACTRINA® revolutionizes the coaxial electrochemical cell concept in these ways:

-- it is a high-efficiency electrical cell: low voltage and low salt consumption (1.6 -2.5 g/L)
+- it is a high-efficiency electrical cell: with low voltage and low salt consumption (1.6 -2.5 g/L)

 - our cylindrical cell is the only product on the market with a double cooling electrode system: anode and cathode electrode cooled

 - it is a high-efficiency chemical cell: slow flow without overheating

-- allows the production of ultrapure Hypochlorous Acid, ensuring probably one of the lowest Chlorides residual in the market.
+- allows the production of ultrapure Hypochlorous Acid, ensuring probably one of the lowest Chloride residues in the market.